JanssenProject/jans/docs/admin/config-guide/auth-server-config/default-authentication-method-config.md

 ### Update Default Authentication Method

-Let's update the _Default Authentication Method_ using the janssen CLI command line.
+Let's update the _Default Authentication Method_ using the Janssen CLI command line.
 To perform the _put-acrs_ operation, we have to use its schema.
 To get its schema: